curityio/istio-demo-installation/README.md

 ## Prerequisites

 - Install [Kubernetes in Docker (KIND)](https://kind.sigs.k8s.io/docs/user/quick-start/) for a Kubernetes development setup

-Also download a license file for the Curity Identity Server and copy it into the `idsvr` folder.
+- Also download a license.json file for the Curity Identity Server and copy it into the `idsvr` folder

 ## Deploy the System